kstrafe/Cxy/documentation/rationale.md

 Where can void functions occur?
 Well, they can certainly not be in expressions.
 The question is whether there is any ambiguity at all.
 There does not appear to be one.
 In C and C++, the ~ is the bitwise NOT operator.
-That is a useful operator, so it need a replacement operator in UL.
+That is a useful operator, so it need a replacement operator in Cxy.

 *Conclusion*: Use any function name, as long as it does not collide with class names.